library(igraph)

 - And waiting a randomly determined time before the next opportunity arises.

 This process unfolds in continuous time and follows the structure of a continuous-time Markov chain (CTMC).
-It consists of two key components: the holding time; which determines how long the current network state persists, and the jump chain; which defines the probability of transitioning to a new network state via a single tie change.
+It consists of two key components: the holding time, which determines how long the current network state \(Y(t)\) persists, and the jump chain, which defines the probability of transitioning to a new network state via a single tie update.

 The holding time in SAOMs refers to the waiting period before an actor is given the opportunity to change one of their outgoing ties.
 In accordance with the properties of a continuous-time Markov chain (CTMC), this waiting time is modeled as an exponentially distributed random variable.